1967 Chicago mayoral election: Campaign

 Daley attempted to appeal to both white and black voters on the issue of civil rights, leading to him often speaking empty platitudes when addressing the topic.
 An issue Waner hoped to use against Daley was the fire that destroyed the McCormick Convention Center, built just a few years earlier at the cost of $35 million.
-However, the fact that the Chicago Tribune had campaigned vigorously for its construction earlier and was a prominent force in the Illinois Republican Party, prevented Waner from making much political capital of the incident.
+However, the fact that the Chicago Tribune had campaigned vigorously for its construction earlier and was a prominent force in the Illinois Republican Party, prevented Waner from monopolising off of the incident.
 Additionally, Daley was quick to announce that a new McCormick Place, to be twice as large as the one that was lost, would be constructed.
 While campaigning, Daley pushed forward new infrastructure projects.
 Daley proposed the construction of fifteen miles of transit lines along the Kennedy Expressway and the Dan Ryan Expressway, which was immediately approved by the Chicago Plan Commission (this would ultimately materialize as the Chicago Transit Authority rapid transit route opened in 1970 along the Kennedy Expressway containing the five stations from the Logan Square station to the Jefferson Park Transit Center).
 Daley also announced several federal grant funds the city had received during the campaign.
 Downtown business leaders supported Daley, with some even forming the Non-partisan Committee to Re-Elect Mayor Daley to support his candidacy.

 Despite urging from some supporters for him to seek the white backlash voters, Waner instead ran a campaign that took a stronger stance in support of civil rights than Daley's did.
 Wanter criticized Daley as, "more interested in maintaining plantation politics in public housing" than solving the ills of those who lived in public housing.
 However, Waner did not support "open housing", which would have strongly alienated his Republican base.
 He argued that jobs and urban renewal projects were of greater concern to blacks than "open housing".
 Waner commented on urban renewal, "Since 960 the city has displaced over 50,000 people, and after new buildings went up, no one could afford to move back into the new neighborhood.
 There was no attempt made to provide decent low-cost homes for rent or for purchase".
 Waner argued that Democrats liked to trap blacks in public housing, "because it enables the Democratic precinct captain to corral votes for the machine".
 When speaking in Chicago on March 24 at an anti-Vietnam War rally, King criticized what he saw as Chicago's, "failure to live up to last summer's open-housing agreement".
 King remarked that it might be necessary to hold even larger open-housing rallies in the summer of 1967.
 Daley hit back, accusing King of making "political" statements aimed at harming his reelection prospects, and pledged that he would not allow civil rights marchers to disrupt the city.
 This was seen to appeal to the white backlash voters.
 Polls showed that Daley had improved his support in the city's white working-class Bungalow Belt over his support there four years earlier.